 Malignancy-associated delayed gastric emptying may lead to changes in the absorption of orally administered drugs such as antiemetics11

 The risk of oral mucositis increases with certain chemotherapeutic agents or combination radiation/chemotherapy10,b,c

 You may have patients with chemotherapy-induced nausea and vomiting (CINV) who are appropriate for SANCUSO.
 Request a sample at no cost to see if SANCUSO is the right option for your patients.Request Sample

 You may have patients with CINV who are ready for SANCUSO.
 Now you can receive updates about SANCUSO and learn about new resources as they become available.Stay Informed

-SANCUSO® (granisetron transdermal system) is indicated for the prevention of nausea and vomiting in patients receiving moderately and/or highly emetogenic chemotherapy regimens of up to 5 consecutive days duration.
+Sancuso® (granisetron transdermal system) is indicated for the prevention of nausea and vomiting in adults receiving moderately and/or highly emetogenic chemotherapy regimens of up to 5 consecutive days.

-SANCUSO is contraindicated in patients with known hypersensitivity to granisetron or to any of the components of the patch.
+Sancuso is contraindicated in patients with known hypersensitivity to granisetron or to any of the components of the transdermal system.

-The most common adverse reaction in patients receiving SANCUSO is constipation (5.4%).
+The most common adverse reaction (≥ 3%) is constipation.